deividasve/final_project/README.md

 This is the main project file where all analysis were made.
 All visuals are controlled by functions, which helps to separate all graphs in the code.

 ## Results

 Average Trip Price by provider:
 ![image](https://github.com/deividasve/final_project/assets/156001818/a850ffc5-7d5a-45ae-8219-35f1a41d1c4f)
-According to this graph, "Makalius" offer cheaper last minute deals.
+According to this graph, "Makalius" offers cheaper last minute deals.

 Last Minute Average Trip Price by Provider:
 ![image](https://github.com/deividasve/final_project/assets/156001818/0606bcd4-8252-42ab-92bc-aa9f8e9f4a4e)